Menu

 Day due

-Encourage your child to: decode unfamiliar words themselves; use expression and ask them questions about their reading.
+Also, ask them questions about their reading.

-Parents are encouraged to comment in the child’s reading record book, shared by all adults involved.
-It is also useful to read books to your children - modelling expression and asking questions about the book.
+It is also useful to read books to your children – modelling expression and asking questions about the book.

-Your child may also be given reading comprehension questions – these are most important and they help them with inference and deduction – an area of reading that a lot of KS2 children can struggle.
+Century Tech: Your child may also be given reading comprehension questions – these are most important and they help them with inference and deduction – an area of reading that a lot of KS2 children can struggle.

 Daily